davevanveen/davevanveen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm passionate about exploring new ways we can use data to solve important problems in areas such as medicine, education, and socioeconomic disparity.
+I'm passionate about using data to solve important problems in areas such as healthcare, education, and socioeconomic disparity.
-Ultimately my goal is to steer emerging technology's societal impact in a more positive direction.
+My ultimate goal is to steer emerging technology's societal impact in a positive direction.

-Currently I am pursuing a PhD in Stanford's Electrical Engineering (EE) Dept advised by <a href="https://web.stanford.edu/~pauly/">John Pauly</a>, <a href="https://profiles.stanford.edu/akshay-chaudhari">Akshay Chaudhari</a>, and <a href="https://stanford.edu/~gordonwz/">Gordon Wetzstein</a>.
+Currently I am a final-year PhD candidate in Stanford's Electrical Engineering (EE) Dept advised by <a href="https://web.stanford.edu/~pauly/">John Pauly</a>, <a href="https://profiles.stanford.edu/akshay-chaudhari">Akshay Chaudhari</a>, and <a href="https://stanford.edu/~gordonwz/">Gordon Wetzstein</a>.
+My research includes two major threads:
+1. harnessing foundation models to improve healthcare workflows
-My research is focused on developing machine learning (ML) algorithms for computational imaging problems, from computer vision applications to physics-based modalities such as MRI and cryo-EM.
-I'm also excited about harnessing foundation models to improve healthcare workflows.
+2. developing machine learning (ML) algorithms for computational imaging, spanning computer vision and inverse problems

 [//]: # [once i have a few blog posts] mention personal growth / outdoor adventure, point to blog